leonardfavre/Master_Thesis_sflizard/docs/sflizard.data_utils.md

 Returns:

-    - class_color (list): List of the color used for each cells and background.
+    - class_color (np.ndarray): List of the color used for each cells and background.

 Raises: